Skip to content

 The adjusted cost base (ACB)

-The ACB is what the shares originally cost you.
+The ACB is what the shares originally cost you, adjusted under certain tax rules.

 For a founder who incorporated their business, the ACB is often very low — sometimes as little as a few hundred dollars, the cost of incorporation.